hanleye29/hanleye29.github.io/docs/_posts/2021-08-04-Task_Scheduler.markdown

 <center><img src="https://github.com/hanleye29/hanleye29.github.io/blob/main/docs/_includes/batch_pic.PNG?raw=true"/></center>

-Save that bad boy as real_batch.bat in the same folder as your .py files, and you're ready to ball.
+Save that bad boy as real_batch.bat in the same folder as your .py files, we're ready to schedule our task!
 You can actually double click this batch file and now it should execute.
 I would advise you do this to make sure everything is running properly - otherwise you'll crash during task execution.

 ## Schedule the Task
 Great news - this is the easy part.
 Open Task Scheduler, right click the Task Scheduler Library, and create a New Folder called "MyTasks".
 Right click MyTasks then select "Create Basic Task".
 In the wizard, provide a name of your choosing and a description.
 For Trigger, select "One Time" and schedule the event for, say, 15 minutes from now.
 For Action, select "Start a Program", then browse to your batch file "real_batch.bat".
 On the Finish screen, check the box that says "Open the Properties dialogue for this task when I click Finish" and then select Finish.